-A survey of animal parasites, including their taxonomy, structure, life histories and evolution.
-Prerequisites: BIO 201 and 202.
+A survey of animal parasites, including their taxonomy, structure, life histories, and evolution.
+Emphasis is on the practical implications of medical and veterinary parasitic diseases.
+Prerequisites: BIO 201 or consent of instructor.

-402 Ornithology
+402 Ornithology 4 hours

 A study of the classification, habits and ecological relations of birds, with laboratory and field work, assigned reading and illustrated lectures.
 Early-morning field trips are arranged for the identification of birds by size, form, color, habit and song.
 Prerequisites: BIO 201 and 202.